 About me

-Louise approaches all roles and texts with unlimited passion, curiosity, research, subtlety, emotional vulnerability, openness, professionalism, and hard work.
-She desires to give all characters a believable, compelling humanity.
+Indeed, whether they are large or small, Louise approaches and embraces all roles with unlimited passion, curiosity, research, subtlety, emotional vulnerability, openness, professionalism, and hard work.
+She desires nothing more than to give all characters a believable, compelling humanity.
 Naturalistic acting was at the center of her training with Seth Barrish and Lee Brock at The Barrow Group, where she completed the 1.5-year professional conservatory program.
 During the One-Month Intensive Program at Shakespeare and Company in Lenox, Massachusetts, she worked on all aspects of Shakespearean acting and also, more broadly, on breathing and forging deep emotional connections to roles and texts.
 As a long-standing member of the Letter of Marque theater company in Manhattan, she is well versed in improvisation, ensemble work, and devised theater.